ikkurthis1998/Bisection-Python/README.md

 Department of Aerospace Engneering, Amrita Vishwa Vidyapeetham.

-Newton-Raphson is an optimization method to optimize single variable functions.
+Bisection is an optimization method to optimize single variable functions.

 A detailed explanation about the method can be found in the text book:
 ###### *Deb Kalyanmoy, Optimization for Engineering Design, Algorithms and Examples.
 (2012)*